Game show: Bonus round

 A bonus round (also known as a bonus game or an end game) usually follows a main game as a bonus to the winner of that game.
 In the bonus round, the stakes are higher and the game is considered to be tougher.

 The game play of a bonus round usually varies from the standard game play of the front game, and there are often borrowed or related elements of the main game in the bonus round to ensure the entire show has a unified premise.
 Though some end games are referred to as "bonus rounds", many are not specifically referred to as such in games but fit the same general role.
 There is no one formula for the format of a bonus round.
-There are differences in almost every bonus round, though there are many recurring elements from show to show.
-The bonus round is often played for the show's top prize.
-It is almost always played without an opponent; two notable exceptions to this are Jeopardy! and the current version of The Price Is Right.
-On Jeopardy!, the final round involves all remaining contestants with a positive score wagering strategically to win the game and be invited back the next day; Jeopardy! attempted to replace this round with a traditional solo bonus round in 1978, but this version was not a success and the round was replaced by the original Final Jeopardy! when the show returned in 1984.
-The Price Is Right uses a knockout tournament format, in which the six contestants to make it onstage are narrowed to two in a "Showcase Showdown;" these two winners then move on to the final Showcase round to determine the day's winner.

 Until the 1960s, most game shows did not offer a bonus round.
 In traditional two-player formats, the winner – if a game show's rules provided for this – became the champion and simply played a new challenger either on the next show or after the commercial break.